carolarruda/carls/README.md

 # Recipe Web Sharing App - Frontend

-This is the frontend repository for the Recipe Web App, I named it Carls - the food plaza, the app provides users with an intuitive interface to explore, create, update and delete personal recipes as well as share them in the platform.
+This is the frontend repository for the Recipe Web App Carls - the food plaza.
+The app provides users an intuitive interface to explore, create, update and delete personal recipes as well as share them in the platform.

 ![LandingPage](https://github.com/carolarruda/carls/blob/main/src/blob/landingPageHero.png?raw=true)
 ![Login](https://github.com/carolarruda/carls/blob/main/src/gifs/login.gif?raw=true)